fardeen9983/Ultimate-Dux/Languages/TypeScipt/Readme.md

 yarn global add typescript
 ```

-This will add typescript cli tools to your path and you will be able to compile typescript files straight from the terminal/cmd.
+This will add typescript CLI tools to your path, and you will be able to compile typescript files straight from the terminal/cmd.

 To install the typescript language locally, do the following: